SourMesen/Mesen/Docs/content/configuration/Emulation.md

 **Allow invalid input**: On a NES controller, it is impossible to press both left and right or up and down at the same time on the controller's D-pad.
 Some games rely on this and pressing both buttons at once can cause glitches.
 When enabled, this option makes it possible to press opposite directional buttons at the same time.

+**Randomize power-on state for mappers**: Cartridges often have a random state at power-on and need to be fully initialized before being used.
+This option causes Mesen to randomize the power-on state of the most common mappers.
+This is useful when developing homebrew software.

 **Default power on state for RAM**: On a console, the RAM's state at power on is undetermined and relatively random.
 This option lets you select Mesen's behavior when initializing RAM - set all bits to 0, set all bits to 1, or randomize the value of each bit.